Retrieval-Augmented Machine Translation with Unstructured Knowledge: Introduction

 Based on RAGtrans, we train LLMs and evaluate their retrieval-augmented MT performance from the following settings: (1) \emph{Golden evaluation}: providing LLMs with the golden relevant documents during data collection, and testing the translation performance.
 (2) \emph{Robustness evaluation}: providing irrelevant documents to test the LLMs' robustness.
-(3) \emph{Full Wiki evaluation}: Equipping LLMs with a (multilingual) retriever to first retrieve relevant documents from the whole Wikipedia, and then evaluate their retrieval-augment MT ability.
+(3) \emph{Full Wiki evaluation}: Equipping LLMs with a (multilingual) retriever to first retrieve relevant documents from the whole Wikipedia, and then evaluate their retrieval-augmented MT ability.

 Furthermore, during the application phase of a retrieval-augmented MT model, the model might receive multiple documents from various languages.
 These multilingual documents are not restricted to parallel documents and can convey diverse meanings.
 In light of this, we propose a multi-task training method to enhance LLMs' ability to leverage multilingual knowledge.
 Specifically, we design three training objectives, \emph{i.e.}, cross-lingual information completion, self-knowledge-enhanced translation and cross-lingual relevance discrimination.
 Among them, cross-lingual information completion and cross-lingual relevance discrimination train LLMs to refine and judge information from multilingual documents.
 Self-knowledge-enhanced translation lets LLMs generate relevant knowledge in various languages for the source sentences, and then perform MT with the help of its multilingual self-knowledge.
 The multi-task training samples of these objectives can be automatically created from existing multilingual corpora, and do not need any additional labeling costs.
 Experiments on RAGtrans show that the multi-task training method improves LLMs' ability to leverage relevant knowledge.
-For example, using Qwen-2.5-7B~\cite{yang2024qwen2} as backbones, the retrieval-augmented MT performance is improved by 1.58$\sim$3.09 BLEU and 1.00$\sim$2.03 COMET scores compared with simply instruction-tuning on RAGtrans.
+Using Qwen2.5-7B~\cite{yang2024qwen2} as the backbone, compared with simply instruction-tuning on RAGtrans, the retrieval-augmented MT performance is improved by 1.6$\sim$3.1 BLEU and 1.0$\sim$2.0 COMET scores in En$\Rightarrow$Zh, and \modi{1.7$\sim$2.9 BLEU and 2.1$\sim$2.7 COMET scores in En$\Rightarrow$De}.
+Finally, we discuss specific challenges that current approaches faced with this task and give multiple promising directions for future research.